For all of you out there who are making fun of and ridiculing Greta Thunberg as a brainwashed political operative of her parents — please stop.

 Let me tell you a story.
 I was very much like Greta.
 I understand where she comes from.

 One scene that briefly showed images of massive deforestation brought me to tears, upsetting me and angering me all at once.
-To this day I clearly remember that clip, and while don’t know exactly why I had such a powerful emotional reaction to it — I do know that for the next few weeks it was all I could talk about to anyone.
+To this day I clearly remember that clip.
+While don’t know exactly why I had such a powerful emotional reaction to it — I do know that for the next few weeks it was all I could talk about to anyone.

 I remember feeling devastated.